r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       !
 Must extract element with a single valid subscript. x Subscript `foo` has the wrong type `vctrs_foobar`. i It must be numeric or character.
-      Caused by error:
-      !
-Must extract element with a single valid subscript. x Subscript `foo` has the wrong type `vctrs_foobar`. i It must be numeric or character.
     Code
       (expect_error(vec_as_location2(2.5, 3L, arg = "foo", call = call("my_function")),
       class = "vctrs_error_subscript_type"))